n0ur/testing/README.md

 You start with the fundementals, with the most basic ideas.

 It is very important not to overwhelm one's self with concepts and ideas.
 It is enough to tackle one idea at a time, till one masters it.
-Testing one basic principle at a time.
+Testing one basic principle at a time, that is how I usually do it.

+I must say, you will feel that you are not progressing much..